 470 companies operate on exact brand match domain names, thus making the most out of their marketing across channels and avoiding security risks.

-.IO is used by 72 entries. .io is the extension for British Indian Ocean Territory.
+.IO is used by 72 entries. .io is the extension for the British Indian Ocean Territory.
 It has gained popularity with startups in recent years, even though, according to many, it faces an uncertain future.

 .AI has been used by 30 startups.
-Tech startups have widely adopted the .AI extension as it is associated with popular technology term (Artificial Intelligence) and offers a lot more availability than other TLDs.
+Tech startups have widely adopted the .AI extension as it is associated with a popular technology term (Artificial Intelligence) and offers a lot more availability than other TLDs.

 28 entries have secured domains ending on .CO., introduced in 1991 and initially registered for Columbia.
 It’s been later transformed to cc generic TLD name.

-There are benefits of using domain name extensions like .AI and .CO in creative way – availability and cost to mention a few.
-There are however many risks too when using country extensions so entrepreneurs should be cautious.
+There are benefits of using domain name extensions like .AI and .CO in creative way – availability and cost, to mention a few.
+There are, however, many risks too when using country extensions so entrepreneurs should be cautious.

 6 startups use .BIO extension. .bio is a relatively new top-level domain (TLD) that can be used as a URL extension for many different industries, sciences, and studies.